 One of our favorite seasonal activities is the annual Knott’s Scary Farm, where the area’s most historic theme park transforms into a super scary destination full of mayhem and horror.

-Scare yourself silly in terrifying mazes, haunted hospitals, grotesque stage performances, and much much more.
+Scare yourself silly in sinister shows, haunted mazes, grotesque stage performances, and much much more.
 Check out Knott’s Spooky Farm for a more kid-friendly version during the day.

 Getting In: Admission to Knott’s Scary Farm is separately ticketed and is not included with the Go Los Angeles® Card.
 For more information about this event and to purchase tickets, please visit the event website.